- What is a codependent relationship?

 Codependents have relationship difficulties, and the major reason for that is low self-esteem.
 As a result, their needs and desires are not taken seriously.
 The effects can be long-lasting and prevent the person from leading a normal life.

-Here are some of the consequences of being codependent:
+Here are some of the consequences of being codependent in a relationship:

 - Poor self-esteem and insecurity make a codependent person non-assertive in their relationships.